Hearty Lentil & Kidney Bean Stew

 Instructions

-1. Heat the olive oil in a large pot or skillet over medium heat.
+1. Heat the olive oil in a large pot over medium heat.
 Add the chopped onion, bell pepper, and carrot.
-Sauté for 6–8 minutes until softened.
+Sauté for 6–8 minutes until softened and lightly golden.

-2. Add the minced garlic and cook for one more minute until fragrant.
+2. Add the minced garlic and tomato paste and cook for 1–2 minutes, stirring, until fragrant and slightly caramelized.

-3. Stir in the smoked paprika, cumin, and oregano and cook for 30 seconds to release their aromas.
+3. Stir in the smoked paprika, cumin, and oregano and toast for 30 seconds to release their aromas.

-4. Pour in the chopped tomatoes, vegetable broth, and the rinsed lentils.
+4. Pour in the chopped tomatoes, vegetable broth, bay leaf, and rinsed lentils.
 Stir everything together.

-5. Bring to a boil, then reduce heat to low, cover, and simmer for 25–30 minutes until the lentils are tender.
+5. Bring to a boil, then reduce heat to low, cover, and simmer for 25–30 minutes, stirring occasionally, until the lentils are tender.

-6. Stir in the rinsed kidney beans and cook for another 5 minutes to heat them through.
+6. Stir in the kidney beans and simmer uncovered for another 5–7 minutes to heat through and thicken the stew.

-8. Serve hot in bowls, with a dollop of Greek yogurt if desired.
+8. Serve hot, garnished with fresh parsley and a dollop of Greek yogurt if desired.

 Notes